 You will be notified by letter of the Board of Trustees' decision, which will describe the specific reasons for the decision.
 If after appeal, you still feel your claim for benefits was wrongfully reduced or denied, or your participation terminated erroneously, you are free to pursue remedies available under section 502(a) of the Employee Retirement Income Security Act of 1974 (ERISA).
-Any lawsuit must be filed within three years from the date of the Plan's notification that your appeal has been denied.
+Any lawsuit must be filed within 36 months from the month of the Plan's notification that your appeal or claim has been denied.